Skip to content

 csv_replay

 Replays numeric values from a CSV file.
-Use it to reproduce real production metric patterns captured from monitoring systems.
+Use it to reproduce real production metric patterns captured from monitoring systems -- including Grafana CSV exports with embedded labels.
+For a step-by-step walkthrough of the Grafana export workflow, see the Grafana CSV Replay guide.

 Parameter Type Required Default Description